10 Ways to Help Seniors Deal with Isolation and Depression

 8. Seek professional help

-Decreases in appetite and behavioral changes can be a symptom of depression getting worse.
-Contact a mental health professional and sign the senior up for counseling if you suspect the disorder is getting out of hand.
+Contact a mental health professional and sign them up for counseling if you suspect the disorder is getting out of hand.

 The therapist may recommend antidepressants, but in less serious cases, alternative medicine like aromatherapy or occupational therapy may be a better option.